stan-one/tornado-gui/README.md

 ## Deployment

-For the GUI, to make project, run the following commands in the project folder
+For the GUI, to make the project, run the following commands in the project folder
 ```bash
 mkdir build
 cd build